 Copywriting, however, is an interesting balance of solitude and socializing.
 Sure, you need to sit alone to write.
 But you’ll also need to work with your design partner to concept and tweak your projects, and you’ll work with stakeholders to kick-off and review projects.

 Copy isn’t written in a vacuum.
-Great copy requires the insight and feedback from a team of people and, while some of your job will involve sitting alone to process and utilize that feedback, a big part of your job will be collecting that feedback in person.
+Great copy requires the insight, feedback, and collaboration from a team of people and, while some of your job will involve sitting alone to process and incorporate that feedback, a big part of your job will be collecting that feedback in person.

 For the extrovert, the key is to make the most of your time interacting with people, but also to use your solitary time in a way that works for you.

 How?
 Try doing your solitary writing work in spurts.
 Schedule yourself 15-30 minutes in place you won’t be disturbed (maybe a conference room if your desk is in a high traffic area).
 When that time is up, head to the break room/kitchen to recharge with some human interaction.

 Working in high-focus spurts should help you avoid the antsy feeling you may get when you have to work on your own for extended periods.
 Just be sure that when you do seek some human contact that you don’t interrupt people in the middle of their work spurts—that’ll make you unpopular pretty darn fast.